John Laudun

 Richard, C. E. and John Laudun.
 2007.
 Acadiana Foodways Documentary Project.
 Louisiana State Board of Regents.

-Laudun, John and C. E. Richard.
+Laudun, John (PI) and C. E. Richard.
 2005.
 PI.
 Acadiana Folklife Renewable Documentation Project.
 Lafayette Convention and Visitors Center.

 Walton, Shana and John Laudun.
 2003.
-Co-PI.
 Lessons in Folklife for English Language Arts.
 Louisiana State Board of Regents.

 Laudun, John.
 1988.
 Delmore Schwartz Prize for Poetry.
 Syracuse University.